Anna Mary Winifred Brotherton

-Anna Mary Winifred Brotherton (1874–1956), better known as Winnie Brotherton, was the founder of the Castlemaine Art Museum, a Red Cross volunteer, Girl Guide leader, and botanical collector who corresponded with Ferdinand Mueller.
+Anna Mary Winifred Brotherton (1874–1956), better known as Winnie Brotherton, was a founder of the Castlemaine Art Museum, a Red Cross volunteer, Girl Guide leader, and botanical collector who corresponded with Ferdinand von Mueller.

 Life

 Born in Melbourne, in her youth her family moved to Woodlands, an estate on Burnett Road near the Castlemaine Botanical Gardens where she remained until a significant fire.
 Winnie attended Castlemaine Grammar School, and matriculated at the University of Melbourne in 1891.
 She organised for academics in Melbourne to travel to Castlemaine and give lectures for the education of the community.

 She was closely associated with the wider Victorian artistic community of the time.
 Her sister, the amateur poet and artist Alice Brotherton, married G. Rodney Cherry who exhibited his photography at the Victorian Academy of Arts.
 Her cousin was the New Zealand painter Frances Mary Hodgkins.

 In 1913 a committee of women, including Brotherton, established the Castlemaine Art Gallery and Historical Museum (CAGHM).
 Brotherton took the minutes, "emphasised the imperative of establishing a museum in which to preserve the heritage of the town, and the museum was later to be given her name in her honour."

 Her attendance at the opening of the custom-built Castlemaine Art Gallery and Museum in 1931 was immortalised in a sketch of Castlemaine Stalwarts by the cartoonist Samuel Garnet Wells (1885-1972).
 Furthermore, she received an award for thanks from the Girl Guides Association in 1956, along with her niece.
 As noted by Marjorie Theobald, she is the only woman depicted in the sketch, but it is telling that she is not identified as a founder of the gallery, but by her role in the Guiding movement as a district commissioner, a position that she held until 1934.
 By 1953, Miss Brotherton was described as the curator of the historical section of the Castlemaine Art Museum.
 Her archives are held at the art gallery.

 After her sister Alice's early death, her daughter Nan Brotherton-Cherry was raised by her aunt, Winnie, and in the 1920s they were both involved in running "a boarding school for children of special needs."